Best Buy to furlough 51,000 hourly U.S. store employees

 Best Buy had nearly 125,000 full-time, part-time and seasonal employees in the U.S., Canada and Mexico, at the end of fiscal 2020, according to an annual filing.

-Shares of the company were down about 4% in early trading on Wednesday.
+Shares of the company, which will report its results for the first quarter ending May 2, late next month, were down about 6% in early trading on Wednesday.

 Reporting by Aishwarya Venugopal in Bengaluru; Editing by Vinay Dwivedi